awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

-# Internet gateways<a name="VPC_Internet_Gateway"></a>
+# Connect to the internet using an internet gateway<a name="VPC_Internet_Gateway"></a>

 An internet gateway is a horizontally scaled, redundant, and highly available VPC component that allows communication between your VPC and the internet\.
+An internet gateway enables resources \(like EC2 instances\) in your public subnets to connect to the internet if the resource has a public IPv4 address or an IPv6 address\.
+Similarly, resources on the internet can initiate a connection to resources in your subnet using the public IPv4 address or IPv6 address\.
+For example, an internet gateway enables you to connect to an EC2 instance in AWS using your local computer\.

 An internet gateway serves two purposes: to provide a target in your VPC route tables for internet\-routable traffic, and to perform network address translation \(NAT\) for instances that have been assigned public IPv4 addresses\.
 For more information, see [Enable internet access](#vpc-igw-internet-access)\.